doublemarked/loopback-console/README.md

 ## Examples

-The loopback-context makes it easy to work with your Loopback models.
+The loopback-console makes it easy to work with your Loopback models.

 ```Javascript
 loopback > .models